Blog · By The Packaging Vista Team · June 20, 2026

 Mailer Boxes: The Complete Guide for E-Commerce

 A mailer box is a self-locking corrugated box that folds together without tape, with protective wings that secure the contents.
 It is the default for e-commerce because it ships flat, assembles in seconds, survives the mail, and prints beautifully inside and out.
-This article goes deeper on mailers than our box styles overview.
+From a roll-end tuck-front structure to a fully branded unboxing, the custom mailer box is the workhorse of direct-to-consumer shipping.
+This guide goes deeper on mailers than our box styles overview.

 How a mailer box is built